bec-archer/SR80-Manuals/user-manual.md

 ### Entering Cost

-After testing, the item needs a cost before it can go back to the front counter:
+After testing, the item needs a cost before it can go back to the front counter.
+The cost entry sheet opens automatically right after a test passes — you don't need to tap anything extra.
+If you dismissed it or came back later:

-1. Open the tested item (or stay on it after testing)
+1. Open the tested item
 2. Tap **Enter Cost** (green)
 3. Enter the cost — how this looks depends on your shop settings:
    - **Standard mode (default):** One field — type the total dollar amount